-When a parcel size and proximity of houses limits the ability to access the right-of-way and/or limits the ability of the landowner to place a private facility or encroachment off the right-of-way, Enbridge might allow upon approval, installations on the right-of-way subject to the following minimum requirements:
+When a parcel size and proximity of houses limits the ability to access the right-of-way and/or limits the ability of the landowner to place a private facility or encroachment off the right-of-way, Enbridge might allow upon approval.
+For more information, contact crossingsUS@enbridge.com.